Article medically reviewed by Dr. Paul Magarelli, MD PhD, Board Certified REI specialist with CNY Fertility

 Here’s what’s going on inside your body: After the fertilized egg implants itself into the uterus, cells that would become the placenta begin to produce detectable levels of the pregnancy hormone – hCG.
 Those hormone levels result in a positive pregnancy test – or blood test.

 But, when the fertilized egg doesn’t complete the implantation process and the pregnancy is no longer going to progress – your uterus begins to shed its lining.
 This typically happens about a week after your regular period is due.
-That’s why some women may not even realize that they’ve had a chemical pregnancy.
+That’s why some people may not even realize that they’ve had a chemical pregnancy.
 The symptoms of a chemical pregnancy include cramps – similar or even more intense than when you menstruate.
 You would also have heavy bleeding, which may have dark red or blackish clots.

 A chemical pregnancy occurs before a gestational sac or placenta begin developing, so you wouldn’t be able to see a heartbeat on an ultrasound at this early stage.